fanelenan7/rails-users-sessions-flash-cookies/adding-sessions.md

 <% end %>
 ```

 This is almost identical to the Sign Up form.
-However, because there's no Session model, we can't just say `form_for @user`.
+Because there is no Session model, however, we can't just say `form_for @user`.
 If we do, it'll try to POST the data to the `User#create` route, which we don't want.

 We have to explicitly direct the form where we want it to go.
 In this case, we want it to send information to the `Session#create` action, which we'll define next.
 This is where `url: session_path` and `method: :post` come in, as demonstrated in the above snippet.